thesorcer/course3/README.md

 # course3

-3rd course project on ESP8266 with light control by photoresistor and PIR sensor, and by Telegram bot
+3rd course project on ESP8266 with light control by photoresistor MLG4416 and PIR sensor HC-SR501, using UniversalTelegramBot library by @witnessmenow

 Bot commands:
 /help - about bot